instructlab/lls-openai-client/README.md

 # Llama Stack OpenAI Client

-This library has two pieces - an OpenAI client that delegates all calls to Llama Stack APIs and an OpenAI proxy server that delegates all incoming requests to Llama Stack APIs.

-## OpenAI client

-The OpenAI client adapter allows you to create an object that looks and acts like a Python OpenAI client.
+This library is an OpenAI client adapter allows you to create an object that looks and acts like a Python OpenAI client.
 But, under the hood, it delegates all inference calls to the LlamaStack API.

-### Usage
+## Example Usage

+In this example, we'll use `LlamaStackAsLibraryClient` to run Llama Stack in library mode.
+Note that the client works equally well with `LlamaStackClient` instances if you're pointing to a remote Llama Stack server.

-Install Llama Stack Server and the remote-vllm distribution's dependent libraries:
+Install Llama Stack Server and the remote-vllm distribution's dependent libraries (only if using `LlamaStackAsLibraryClient`):

 ```
 pip install llama-stack aiosqlite autoevals datasets faiss-cpu mcp \